ProductsWay/git-batch-changes/README.md

 ## TODO

-- [ ] Sync your changes to multiple repositories
+- [ ] Sync your changes to multiples repositories
 - [ ] Connect to Github repository
 - [ ] Preview your changes
 - [ ] Push to main branch or open a pull request for the changes